radiatoryang/levelwithme2/README.md

 The code and scene construction is quite messy... you've been warned.

 All code and art files are under the MIT License.
 Redroom.wav and Whoosh.wav belong to Liz Ryerson ( https://twitter.com/ellaguro ) and are used with permission.
+Many of the other sounds are made from samples at freesound.org